geekgirljoy/PHP/README.md

 ######TruncateAString.php

-All of this code is subject to minor alterations, complete rewrites, even removel.
+All of this code is subject to minor alterations, complete rewrites, even removal.